Nonami Station

 Nonami Station (野並駅, Nonami-eki) is an underground metro station located in Tempaku-ku, Nagoya, Aichi Prefecture, Japan operated by the Nagoya Municipal Subway's Sakura-dōri Line.
-It is located 14.9 kilometers from the terminus of the Sakura-dōri Line at Nakamura Kuyakusho Station.
+It is located 14.9 kilometers from the terminus of the Sakura-dōri Line at Taiko-dori Station.

 History

 Nonami Station was opened on 30 March 1994.
 The surrounding area is known as Nonami.